fikin/air-temp-control/README.md

-# Simple Air Temperature Control
+# Simple Cabinet Air Temperature Control

 This project is about a very simple temperature control setup involving DHT22 sensor, relay and user interface in form of OLED and rotary switch.